PBearson/ESP32-With-ESP-PROG-Demo/README.md

 sudo apt install esptool
 ```

 One of the installed tools is `espefuse`, which provides read and write access to the ESP32's **eFuses**, which is a special kind of nonvolatile memory with the following restriction: once an eFuse bit is set to 1, it can never be set back to 0.
-One of these eFuses is `JTAG_DISABLE`, a single-bit fuse controls access to the JTAG interface.
+One of these eFuses is `JTAG_DISABLE`, a single-bit fuse that controls access to the JTAG interface.
 By default, `JTAG_DIABLE` is set to 0.
 Setting it to 1 shall disable the JTAG access. _**This process is irreversible.**_

 Unplug the USB cable from the ESP-PROG, and plug in the ESP32.
 Ensure the USB controller is connected to your VM.